prashul/JavaLearning/README.md

-# SpringBoot reading YAML configuration Files
+# Reading AML configuration Files in Spring Boot App

 A yaml fie is to store element configuration.
 Generally the properties are stored in property file for example